Arcabidi/2.5D-Beat-Em-Up-Template-Documentation/docs/scripting/systems/unit.md

     }
 ```

-TeamManagers manage the lifetime of teams.
+TeamManagers manage the lifetime of [teams](#teams).
 This includes things like creating team prefabs and maintaining a data structure that contains the teams.

-`TeamManager.cs` represents a basic, general-purpose TeamManager used by our template.
+`TeamManager.cs` represents a basic, general-purpose TeamManager used by the template.
 This component can be found attached to the TeamManager GameObject in the Training scene.

 #### UnitBehaviours

-UnitBehaviours are components attached to a unit prefab .
-The sum of all UnitBehaviours attached to a unit represents the Unit's functionality.
+UnitBehaviours are components attached to a unit prefab that represents its functionality.

 ##### CrowdControlBehaviours